lucybot/jammin/README.md

 Jammin is the fastest way to build REST APIs in NodeJS.
 It consists of:
 * A light-weight wrapper around [Mongoose](http://mongoosejs.com/) to expose database operations
 * A module wrapper for exposing functions as API endpoints
-* An [Express](http://expressjs.com/) router to expose HTTP methods.

-Jammin is fully extensible via **middleware** to support things like authentication, sanitization, and resource ownership.
+Jammin is build for Express and is fully extensible via **middleware** to support things like authentication, sanitization, and resource ownership.

 In addition to performing database CRUD, Jammin can ease the process of containerization by bridging function calls over HTTP.
 If you have a node module that communicates via JSON-serializable data, Jammin allows you to ```require()``` that module from a remote NodeJS client.
 See the Modules section for an example.